Adrian1618/Adrian1618/README.md

 ---

-### Current Role
+### Professional Experience
-- Lead analyst for ECAL calibration and reconstruction in the **MUonE experiment** at CERN
+- Led ECAL calibration and reconstruction efforts for the MUonE experiment at CERN
-- Responsible for gain matching, detector performance studies, and data-driven calibration pipelines
+- Developed gain-matching procedures and detector performance studies
-- Contributor to physics analysis efforts toward determining the hadronic contribution to the muon $g-2$
+- Designed analysis frameworks for precision measurements related to the muon $g-2$

 ---